 Q & A

-When running for a vacant Board position all that is required of you is to be a member of at least 18 years of age and a member in good standing with the Credit Union.
-To be considered you also need to read and fill out the application package.
+Any member of at least 18 years of age or older is eligible to become a volunteer as long as you are a member in good standing with the Credit Union.
+To be considered fill out the application package.

 Each year the Board will appoint a nominating committee who will review a list of nominees for the office of Director and select the individual(s) who possess the skills and experience necessary for this position.
 Then the membership will vote on who they would like to represent them.

 Directors are elected to a two- three year term and may run for re-election should they so desire; the credit union does not impose term limits.

 The primary meeting of the Board of Directors is once per month.
 The meeting is held on the 3rd Thursday in the evening hours at 5:00 p.m. and often takes one (1) to two (2) hours.
 There are times however when special meetings are necessary and can be called during the day or evening.